 If you would like to extend your stay in Nepal, you can add extra nights at your group tour accommodation or choose from our range of distinctive properties in Pokhara and the Kathmandu area.
 We can offer luxury resorts, heritage hotels, tranquil lodges and characterful cottages.
-Our selection includes Dwarika's hotel in Kathmandu and its sister property -Dwarika's Resort at Dhulikhel, Pavilions Himalaya at Pokhara, Tiger Mountain Pokhara Lodge and Shivapuri Heights Cottage.
-Individual extension leaflets for all these options can be downloaded from our website or requested from our office.
+Our selection includes Dwarika's hotel in Kathmandu and its sister property - Dwarika's Resort at Dhulikhel, Pavilions Himalaya at Pokhara, Tiger Mountain Pokhara Lodge and Shivapuri Heights Cottage.
+Individual extension leaflets for all these options can be requested from our office.